 Parking will be available at the Halifax Waterfront, Centennial pool and various other parking lots close to the Scotiabank Centre.
 Metro Transit is offering free bus and ferry services to any runner with a Blue Nose bib – simply show it to your driver as you enter.
 Accompanying family members without bibs will be required to pay.

 Question: Can I run the 4KM even though I registered for the 2KM?

 Yes.
-Participants are asked to indicate their run distance when registering but can make their final decision of what distance to run on the day of the event.
+Youth are asked to indicate their run distance when registering but can make their final decision of what distance to run on the day of the event.

 Question: Can I run with my child?